mcraig-ibme/fsl_sub/README.md

 * jobram - RAM required by job (total of all threads)
 * jobtime - time (in minutes for task)
 * keep_jobscript - whether to preserve (as jobid.sh) the script that was submitted
-    to the cluster (ignored for 'None' submission type)
+    to the cluster (ignored for 'shell' submission type)
 * logdir - directory to put log files in
 * mail_on - mail user on 'a'bort or reschedule, 'b'egin, 'e'nd, 's'uspended, 'n'o mail